Best Russian Language Learning Resources

 Best online Russian audio course

 This is one of my favorite online courses which has some of the highest quality Russian dialogue material available.

 Rocket Russian doesn’t follow a ‘cookie cutter’ approach like other well-known programs such as Rosetta Stone or Pimsleur, and it has a tonne of excellent audio content for all levels ranging from beginner to advanced.

 Join The Guild by clicking here, select Russian and I'll send you a unique offer for Rocket Russian exclusive to my readers only.

 An extremely well-made and very unique Russian course aimed at teaching Russian through a unique “story learning method”.

 If you’re looking for a full Russian curriculum that leads you all the way through to fluency, and are facing difficulties getting your head around how Russian works, this will definitely help you.

 This is an excellent Russian course in the form of audio podcasts and downloadable lessons.

 As well as podcast-style lessons, you’ll find videos, a vocabulary database and dictionary, grammar explanations and various other useful features.

-It is, in my opinion, one of the the most useful tools I’ve seen for training Russian listening comprehension.
-Definitely not a conventional course but you’ll be amazed at how effective it is at improving your Russian fluency if you use it daily.
+It is, in my opinion, one of the the most useful resources I’ve seen for training Russian listening comprehension.
+Definitely not a conventional course but you’ll be amazed at how effective it is at improving your Russian fluency if you use it daily (read my Glossika review).